 One of the books I read was extremely helpful, it taught me a lot about how the mind works and how your thoughts have a massive influence on how your body responds.
 I never believed what I was experiencing could only be anxiety, how could this all be in my mind?
 It couldn’t be.
 After reading this book, I began to learn that the human mind is so complex, a paradox in itself.
 Your thoughts determine how your body will respond, if you believe you are dying, having a heart attack, or about to collapse, your body will mirror these thoughts through signals from your brain, sending your body into panic mode, preparing for danger.
 Ironically your body is trying to save you, even though it doesn’t need too, hence why anxiety causes what we know as a ‘panic attack’.

 I read every forum, tried every breathing and calming technique, bought multiple books, and was admitted to CBT (cognitive behavioural therapy), counselling, and even put forward for hypnosis, although it never happened.
 The main turning point for me was when I took myself out of my own isolated world, I had hidden away for so long that I discovered other people were suffering.
-I had affected the love of my life so much as he suffered with me, my own parents and grandad, who I am extremely close too, did not recognise me any more.
+I had affected those closest to me so much, and they did not recognise me any more.
 The worst of all was finding out my own dad had fallen ill with cancer without my knowledge, because I was consumed by my own demons.
 This was my turning point.
 Leaving my comfort zone to take a look at the wider picture was the best thing I ever did.
 The first step is accepting your anxiety, and not fighting against it.
 If you let yourself do this, you discover that you are in fear of what might happen, and not what is really happening.

 One thought on “The Power of The Mind”